DanielleYasso/where-the-truck/README.md

 Voting and user ratings
 - [X] Calculate an overall rating for each location update using its upvotes and downvotes in a modified Wilson score interval algorithm.
 - [X] Machine learning algorithm predicts if a given user's update will be accurate, based on their averaged update ratings, and hides the update if the user's average rating falls below a certain threshold.
-- [X] Show the last good* location update when a specific option is toggled on/off, causing the current update to be hidden. (*made by a logged in user, who has a user rating above a certain threshold)

 Security with passlib encryption and Flask-Login
 - [X] Encrypt and verify user passwords using hashes and salts.